Lucero (entertainer): 2000s – from Mi Destino to second live album

 The new millennium started with new contracts to Lucero.
 In early 2000, Lucero and singer Chayanne were employed by PepsiCo to promote Doritos and Pepsi products.
 They did together a TV spot and several ads that were promoted throughout the Latino community in the United States.
 Also during this year, AT&T signed a contract with Lucero to be the main face to offer special rates for long-distance calls to Latino families in the United States, where she sang in several spots the number of the area code.
-In 2002 and 2003, the contract remained in force, so the company had printed some ads with her image that were published throughout the United States, and for private concerts.
+In 2002 and 2003, the contract remained in force, so the company had printed some ads with her image that were published throughout the United States and for private concerts.

-In 2000, she recorded the album Mi destino (Eng: My Destiny) for the company Sony Music International, with this album Lucero shows a wide range of rhythms and sounds as the disc is produced by three producers, Rafael Perez Botija who has produced figures as José José and Rocío Dúrcal to name a few, Ric Wake who has worked with Mariah Carey and Celine Dion among others, and Jimmy Greco who has also produced great figures like Coco Lee and Jennifer Lopez, so she surprises with 2 songs in English with an outstanding quality and interpretation.
-She starred in the telenovela Mi Destino Eres Tú (Eng: My destiny is you), production again under Carla Estrada and with a multistellar cast like Jacqueline Andere, Silvia Pasquel, Julio Alemán, and María Sorté among others.
-Again making position in the highest ratings worldwide.
+In 2000, she recorded the album Mi destino (Eng: My Destiny) for the company Sony Music International.
+The album was produced by Rafael Pérez Botija, Ric Wake and Jimmy Greco, and included two songs in English.
+She starred in the telenovela Mi Destino Eres Tú (Eng: My destiny is you), produced again by Carla Estrada, with a cast including Jacqueline Andere, Silvia Pasquel, Julio Alemán and María Sorté.
+The telenovela achieved high ratings.
 This performance earned her an award as Best Lead Actress in a telenovela.

 In 2001, she made a special appearance in the concert of Mijares for his second live album.
-Besides she received in Chile's Viña del Mar International Song Festival the award Silver Seagull granted by the public as favorite singer.
+Besides, she received the Silver Seagull award at Chile's Viña del Mar International Song Festival as favorite singer.

-In February 2002, she began promoting the album Un Nuevo Amor (Eng: A new love), a ranchera cutting production under the supervision of three major producers such as Rubén Fuentes, Estéfano Salgado and Homero Patrón, which achieves high sales in Mexico and abroad.
-This album was the first for Sony Music in ranchera music, besides it was the returning of Lucero to the studios after her first pregnancy.
-For the time being, she was sought to participate in 3 studio album Huey Dunbar's, Gabriel Navarro's and a special tribute to Selena.
-In the month of June of this year, Lucero received the Double Eagle Leadership Award from the Chamber of Commerce of Mexico & United States in gala celebrated in Coral Gables, Florida for her commitment to build stronger relations between the United States and Mexico, presented by the TV host Don Francisco.
+In February 2002, she began promoting the album Un Nuevo Amor (Eng: A new love), a ranchera cutting production under the supervision of three major producers, Rubén Fuentes, Estéfano Salgado and Homero Patrón.
+This album was the first for Sony Music in ranchera music.
+At this time, she was sought to participate in 3 studio album Huey Dunbar's, Gabriel Navarro's and a special tribute to Selena.
+In June Lucero received the Double Eagle Leadership Award from the Chamber of Commerce of Mexico & United States at a gala celebrated in Coral Gables, Florida for her commitment to building stronger relations between the United States and Mexico, presented by the TV host Don Francisco.